thetimeofblack/DigitalCookbook-1/README.md

 # Digital Cookbook

-This is the Digital Cookbook system created by Group3 of Software Engineering II in University of Applied Sciences in Luebeck, Germany, 2018.<br>
+This is the Digital Cook book system created by Group3 of Software Engineering II in University of Applied Sciences in Luebeck, Germany, 2018.<br>

 COPYRIGHT © 2018  Group “Are You Hungry” (Hua Yichen, Kong Yu, Wang Jungang, Shan Jiaxiang)  SWE II Java Project at FachHochSchule Lübeck  <br>